SummaryRead the full fact sheet

 Surgery options include:

-- Breast-conserving surgery – a small operation removes the cancer and some of the surrounding tissue, and usually some lymph nodes, leaving the bulk of the breast intact.
+- Breast-conserving surgery – a small operation removes the cancer and some of the surrounding tissue (lumpectomy), and usually some lymph nodes, leaving the bulk of the breast intact.
+Breast-conserving surgery is often followed by a course of radiotherapy.

-- Mastectomy – the entire breast is removed, along with lymph nodes from the armpit.
-Extra cancer treatment such as chemotherapy or radiotherapy is often unnecessary.
+- Mastectomy – the entire breast is removed, along with some or all of the lymph nodes from the armpit.

-- Breast reconstruction surgery – women who have a mastectomy may choose to have reconstruction surgery (at the time of the mastectomy or later).
-Options include silicone gel or saline-filled implants, or the use of your own muscle and skin to create a breast-like shape.
-If you don’t choose reconstruction, you may use a breast form or prostheses.
-These are pads that are worn inside your bra.
-They help to restore balance and are designed to look like a normal breast under clothes.
+- Breast reconstruction surgery – women who have a mastectomy may choose to have reconstruction surgery (at the time of the mastectomy or later), whereas some women choose not to undergo breast reconstruction.
+Options for breast reconstruction include silicone gel or saline-filled implants, or the use of your own muscle and skin to create a breast-like shape.
+Women who choose not to undergo breast reconstruction may use a breast form or prosthesis.
+These are pads worn inside your bra to help restore balance and are designed to look like a normal breast under clothes.

 All surgery has some risks.
-Possible side effects of breast surgery include infection, bleeding, blood clots in the leg (deep vein thrombosis), nerve damage and swelling of the arm.
+Possible side effects of breast surgery include infection, bleeding, blood clots in the leg (deep vein thrombosis), nerve damage and swelling of the arm (lymphoedema).
 These side effects are not common, but you need to understand the risks.

 Other treatment for breast cancer